Make sure your big day goes to plan by considering the pros and cons of having a food truck wedding

 6. Interactive experience

-Food trucks offer an interactive experience because they have open kitchens which allow guests to see their food being cooked right in front of them.
+Food trucks offer an interactive experience because they have open kitchens that allow guests to see their food being cooked right in front of them.
 The food truck staff can interact with guests and answer questions about the food and the cooking process, which can enhance the experience further.

 This can be entertaining and engaging for guests and can add to the overall buzz of the event.
 Additionally,